epics-docs/epics-docs/specs/ca_protocol.rst

 Monitor mask of ``DBE_VALUE`` and ``DBE_ALARM`` are combined using ``(DBE_VALUE or DBE_ALARM)`` resulting in ``(1 or 4 == 5)``.

-To query the whether certain value is present in such combined value, and operation is used.
+To query whether a certain value is present in such combined value, and operation is used.
 Example: to query whether ``DBE_ALARM`` of monitor mask is set, ``(DBE_VALUE and MASK > 0)`` will return 0 if ``DBE_VALUE`` is not present, otherwise ``DBE_ALARM`` is present.